 - Additional insurance and protection products included in reservation

-- Other add-ons such as Wi-fi access, GPS, and child seats
+- Other add-ons such as Wi-fi access, GPS, child seats, and ski racks

 - Whether the car is picked up and dropped off at the same location or domestic one-way